apache/incubator-graphar/README.rst

     sudo make install

-Build the documentation of GraphAr library:
+Optionally, you can build the documentation for GraphAr library:

 .. code-block:: shell